Chinese Legalism — Definition, Belief, History and Facts

-Meanwhile, their thoughts were presented in their own articles or other documentations, which made sure this philosophical school was well preserved and inherited in Chinese culture.
+Meanwhile, their thoughts were presented in their articles or other documentation, which made sure this philosophical school was well preserved and inherited in Chinese culture.

 Measuring Vessel Implemented in the Reform of Shang Yang — Shanghai Museum (Photo by Dongmaiying)

 Click to Read Ideas of Shang Yang, One of the Most Important Classics of Chinese Legalism